lthealy/quip_training_evaluation/med-draw/README.md

 4).
 Human labels will be in upload/

+## Postprocessing labels.
-We also provide a script for processing labels.
+We also provide an example script for processing labels.
 Requirements for running label processing code (python):

 ```python